SexyFishHorse/IrcClient4Net/README.md

 I will do my best to keep twitch and hitbox logic in their respective classes so you don't have to mess with that if you don't need it.
 I might even move it into its own repository eventually depending on how large that functionality or the basic framework evolves.

 # THIS PROJECT IS IN A VERY EARLY STAGE OF DEVELOPMENT
 The base ```IrcClient``` is very feature lacking at the moment.
-It does however already provide basic functionality to connect and interact with an IRC server and it can return the messages in either the raw format or in a parsed format (however I haven't gotten around to make a disconnect method yet.
-This is only a few hours old)
+It does however already provide basic functionality to connect and interact with an IRC server and it can return the messages in either the raw format or in a parsed format.

 A few commands (```PASS```, ```USER```, ```NICK```, ```JOIN```, ```PART```, ```PRIVMSG``` and ```CAP REQ```) have been added to the ```IrcCommandFactory``` class for ease of use, but you may have to create your own raw messages for now until more commands are supported.